 Yes, HSF will gladly accept the donation of stock or bonds.
 Please refer to the Annual Giving page for instructions.

-If you are upset with any aspect of your child's education, please communicate your concerns to your teacher, principal and/or superintendent.
+If you have feedback with any aspect of your child’s education, please communicate your concerns to your teacher, principal and/or superintendent.
 They are all very eager to make sure your child is getting the best education possible, and is enjoying their school experience.
 All of our teachers and administrators will work closely with you to solve your issues.

-Withholding a donation to HSF will not do anything to change your child's experience, except increase the risk that class sizes will go up, specialists will be laid off, and teachers will not receive professional development — all of which will greatly degrade the level of education your child is receiving.
-Additionally, withholding a donation doesn't just negatively affect your child, but the other students as well.
+Withholding a donation to HSF will not do anything to change your child’s experience, except increase the risk that class sizes will go up, specialists will be laid off, and teachers will not receive professional development.
+Additionally, withholding a donation doesn’t just negatively affect your child, but the other students as well.

 Why does it cost so much...

 to run and maintain a school?
 Can’t great education take place in a barn?

 We live in one of the highest cost-of-living areas in the country, so funding our buildings, teachers, and staff costs more than if we were to do it elsewhere.
 We love our community, and are willing to fund our schools at the quality of education we want for our children, while still living, working, and educating our children locally.

 Inaugurated in 1998, Scholars’ Circle Families contribute $10,000 and above, providing almost 50% of the funds raised by HSF.
 In recognition of their generous support, Scholars’ Circle donors are invited to an annual event featuring a distinguished speaker.
 For example, in 2021 families were honored to hear from Chief Executive Officer of the One Love Foundation, Katie Hood, who spoke on the topic of healthy relationships as a prevention against abuse and as an investment in the mental and physical health of the next generation.